Syrians in Passport Limbo During Assad’s Victory Lap

 These delays are severely limiting Syrians’ freedom of movement and impacting their livelihoods.
 A Syrian student in Europe told Human Rights Watch in June that he has been waiting over two months for his new passport so he can travel to see his family, but has been told by nearby embassies that renewals are on hold.
 Another Syrian in the United Arab Emirates (UAE) chose to send his passport to Syria and pay the expedited fee.
 It has been over two months with no updates, and he could soon lose his UAE residency.

 As foreign governments extend invitations to the Syrian government, effectively welcoming it back into the international fold without pushing for justice for the crimes it committed over 12 years of war, ordinary Syrians continue to face the consequences of years of conflict and government corruption.
-Any normalization efforts needs to put the rights of Syrians first.
+All normalization efforts need to put the rights of Syrians first.